andreamussap/improve-the-docs/content/docs/api_management/api-portal-documentation/APIcatalog_download_API.md

 date: 2019-7-5

+description: >
-description: &gt; API Catalog provides downloadable content for an API on the API details page:
+  API Catalog provides downloadable content for an API on the API details page.

 ---